 Many air leaks and drafts are easy to find because they are easy to feel — like those around windows and doors.
 But holes hidden in attics, basements, and crawlspaces are more difficult and a bigger problem.

-In the illustration on the left, this shows the warm air generated by the heating system rising into the attic around recessed lights, ceiling fans, attic access doors, and registers.
-Unfortunately, the homeowner is paying to heat their attic!
+Frequently, warm air generated by the heating system rises into the attic around recessed lights, ceiling fans, attic access doors, and registers.
+Unfortunately, the homeowner pays for this heat in their attic!
 This is not something any of us want to do.

 Up in the attic, there are always large holes and gaps that the builder never sealed and you'd never know about.
-As an example, the picture on the left is a chase that was likely intended to hold pipes and wires that run from the attic to the first floor.
+As an example, often attics contain a chase, which was likely intended to hold pipes and wires that run from the attic to the first floor.
 Unfortunately, not only is it not being used but it allows air to freely move back and forth between the attic and the living space of the home (this is not what you want).

-These types of holes, gaps, and cracks are prevalent in the attic and people wonder why their utility bills are so high and rooms are uncomfortable.
+These types of holes, gaps, and cracks remain prevalent in the attic and people wonder why their utility bills are so high and rooms are uncomfortable.

 To find these penetrations, we use blower doors and infrared cameras.
 These tools are highly effective at detecting hidden air movement and thermal deficiencies.

-To permanently fix issues, GreenHomes America will seal all penetrations that exist in the attic using foam boards, spray foams, Tyvek or Typar, and other sealants to ensure the warm and cold air you are paying to create stays out of the attic.
+To permanently fix issues, GreenHomes America seals penetrations that exist in the attic using foam boards, spray foams, Tyvek or Typar, and other sealants to ensure the warm and cold air you are paying to create stays out of the attic.